zhang1pr/mit-ocw-notes/6.006/Lecture5.md

 # 1. Binary Search Tree
 Every node is greater than or equal to its left child, and less than or equal to its right child.

-Operations, where h is the height of the tree:
+Operation, where h is the height of the tree:
 * search - Θ(h)
 * insert - Θ(h)
   * call **search** until an empty slot is found